The Day That Changed The World

 All Rights Reserved.

-Father Hanly’s homily for Christmas Day, Year C, was delivered on 25th December 2009.
+Father Hanly’s sermon for Christmas Day, Year C, was delivered on 25th December 2009.